ramigs/nuxt-fauna-article/nuxt-fauna.md

 ## Modelling our data

 First things first, we begin by specifying the data model.
-The goal is to store a collection of repos.
+The goal is to store a collection of repos in the Fauna database.

-Is that it's not supposed to change
-Start by identifying the data and **dynamic** **static** (data that will be stored in Fauna)

-The Repo entity is made of the following properties:
+Each repo is represented by the following properties:

 - name
 - GitHub repo URL